neutralinojs/neutralinojs.github.io/docs/api/window.md

 - `maximize`: Launches the window maximized.
 - `hidden`: Hides the window.
 - `maximizable`: Makes the window maximizable or not.
+- `exitProcessOnClose`: Exits the application process when the user clicks the window's close button.
 - `processArgs`: Additional command-line arguments for the new window process.